Baryons and baryoniums in the perspective of QCD sum rules: Fundamental principles

 Now, two representations of the correlation functions have been derived.
 The first is the QCD representation~(\ref{2pt-QCD}), obtained by directly calculating Feynman diagrams.
 The second is the phenomenological representation~(\ref{2pt-phe}), which encapsulates the hadron information of interest.
 It is natural to posit that if these two representations are equivalent, the physical quantities of interest could be extracted from them.
 Unfortunately, no rigorous mathematical proof currently exists to confirm this equivalence.
 Therefore, we must rely on an assumption known as the quark-hadron duality.

 The quark-hadron duality allows the correlation functions at the quark level to be equivalent to those at the hadron level within a certain energy scale.
-This idea was originally proposed by Poggio, Quinn and Weinberg~\cite{Poggio:1975af}, which suggested that theoretical calculations and experimental measurements can be averaged over an appropriate energy range to achieve consistency, also called smearing method.
+This idea was originally proposed by Poggio, Quinn and Weinberg~\cite{Poggio:1975af}, which suggested that theoretical calculations and experimental measurements can be averaged over an appropriate energy range to achieve consistency, also called the smearing method.
 Quark-hadron duality is widely utilized in various aspects of QCD, including applications such as $ e^+e^- $ annihilation, deep inelastic scattering, jet physics, $ \tau $ decays and so on.
 The details of the quark-hadron duality can be found in the original article~\cite{Poggio:1975af}, as well as in the lectures by Shifman~\cite{Shifman:2000jv, Shifman:2001qm}.
+The dynamical realization of quark-hadron duality at high energies was further investigated by Blok, Shifman, and Zhang~\cite{Blok:1998zx} using the 't Hooft model, providing an illustrative example of how smearing mechanisms can give rise to local duality.

 Based on the quark-hadron duality, we can obtain:

 The calculation of $ \Pi^{\mathrm{QCD}}(q^2) $ is performed in the deep spacelike region by using OPE, and the result is approximate.
 Since it is impractical to include condensates up to infinite dimensions, they must be truncated at some finite dimensions.
 However, the accuracy of $ \Pi^{\mathrm{QCD}}(q^2) $ significantly impacts the validity of Eq.~(\ref{quark-hadron-duality})~\cite{Shifman:2001qm}.
 Therefore, a specialized operator is required to minimize the contribution of condensates, bringing the calculation results closer to the “real” values.
 On the other hand, the phenomenological representation requires minimal contributions from the higher excited and continuum states.
 Moreover, the subtraction term in Eq.~(\ref{2pt-phe}), being an unknown polynomial in $q^2$, must be excluded from the calculations.
 To achieve the above objectives, the authors of Refs~\cite{Shifman:1978bx, Shifman:1978by} proposed to employ the Borel transformation: